Before You Buy Solar:

 Unfortunately, all the hype in the mainstream media about batteries has made people question the viability of solar without batteries – to the extent that people are waiting for ‘affordable batteries’ before they invest in solar.
-But even though the cost of solar battery storage is projected to decline year-over-year, it makes no sense to wait to get solar.

 Every day you don’t have solar is another day you do have to pay high electricity bills.
 A well designed solar system without batteries can give you tiny bills.